Transferring embroidery pattern onto colored fabric

 (Arizona)

-I am going to embroider a design on to black fabric.
+I am going to embroider a design on black fabric.

-Someone told me to use a fusible paper to draw my pattern, and then to iron it to the fabric, and do the embroidery on the paper.
+Someone told me to use fusible paper to draw my pattern, then iron it to the fabric, and do the embroidery on the paper.
 But I am not sure what kind of fusible paper, and how to get rid of the paper once I have finished the work.

 I cannot find this person to ask her.
-What would you do to get your design on the black fabric, or any other fabric color?
+What would you do to transfer embroidery patterns onto the black fabric, or any other fabric color?

 Thanks, any help would be appreciated.